-Thrill-seeking is an understatement when you climb to the top of the waterfall surrounded by majestic views of the Yorkshire Dales then abseil down it’s 11 waterfalls with water gushing over head.
-If you are up for a challenge then this is the one for you.
-A full day descending one of the very best canyons in the UK.
+Thrill-seeking is an understatement when you’re climbing to the top of the huge waterfall, surrounded by majestic views of the Yorkshire Dales, ready to abseil down its 11 waterfalls with water gushing overhead.
+Don’t forget your towel!

 Canyoning in the Yorkshire Dales